roro56458/a-simple-login-page/README.md

 ⚠️ The code is still in alpha version. ⚠️

 This is public code that you can use without any issues for a personal project (locally) or for testing purposes.
-However, if you plan to use it for a publicly accessible website, please ask for permission beforehand.
+However, if you plan to use it for a publicly accessible website, please ask for permission beforehand (roro56 on discord).

 This code is, of course, in active development, so it may contain bugs.
 Thank you.